jonsag/ardOnTimer/README.md

 Setting timer.

 * Start/Stop/Store button to store set time.
 * Set button to exit back to standby screen.
-If set time was not, previous time will be used.
+If set time was not stored, previous time will be used.
 * Up or Down button to increase/decrease time.
 Each press adds/subtracts 10 seconds from time.
 Long press adds/subtracts one minute from time.
-Holding buttons keeps stepping minutes.
+Holding down button keeps stepping minutes.